LaurentOngaro/grav-plugin-autoseo/README.md

 No need to do anything else.

+### Demo

+The plugin is installed and enabled on the following blog : [http://www.gamecoderblog.com](http://www.gamecoderblog.com).

+To see it in action, you have to inspect the meta of the page code source.
+_(Use a page other than the home page, because the metadata used in it are those set in the blog configuration)_

 ### Performances

 As each page must be analyzed and its content filtered by the plugins, the impact on performance can be important when first access to a page.